 The main difference with Boussinesq convection is that onset of convection moves closer to the outer boundary make new plot of position.
+Illustrate with case:

+a.mv.e065p1t2r2500000m1p4N4.

-Illustrate with case: a.mv.e065p1t2r2500000m1p4N4.
-Relaxation oscillations in anelastic convection It is interesting that relaxation oscillations that have been found in Boussinesq simulations also appear in anelastic convection as seen in figures 4 and 5 for the case ae035p1t40r2000000m4n2N3.
+Relaxation oscillations in anelastic convection

+It is interesting that relaxation oscillations that have been found in Boussinesq simulations also appear in anelastic convection as seen in figures 4 and 5 for the case ae035p1t40r2000000m4n2N3.

-Another, case is ae035p1t40r1500000m4n2N3.
+Another, case is

+ae035p1t40r1500000m4n2N3.

 In the presence of magnetic field relaxation oscillations disappear.
 However, the dynamic balance between diff rotation and magnetic fields produces oscillating dynamos.
-Here is a typical oscillation hemispherical dynamo, as shown in figures 6 and 7 (ae035p1t40r1000000m4p2n2N3).
+Here is a typical oscillation hemispherical dynamo, as shown in figures 6 and 7

+(ae035p1t40r1000000m4p2n2N3).

 This case is also interesting because the mean poloidal magnetic energy is dominant (both dipole and quadrupole) so it is a MD dynamo but the dynamo is oscillating as if it was and FD dynamo.
 The oscillations of the magnetic field are very regular with similar period twice as large as the period of the relaxation oscillations that have died out.

-Increasing Rayleigh number we get slightly more dipolar oscillations as in the case (ae035p1t40r1500000m4p2n2N3).
+Increasing Rayleigh number we get slightly more dipolar oscillations as in the case

+(ae035p1t40r1500000m4p2n2N3).

 This case is not plotted as it is not significantly different from the previous case shown in 6 and 7.

-Increasing both the Rayleigh number and the magnetic Prandtl number leads to much more dipolar oscillating case with APERIODIC reversals (ae035p1t40r1500000m4p4n2N3) as shown in figures 8 and 9.
-Aperiodic reversals are interesting as a model of the geodynamo polarity reversals.
+Increasing both the Rayleigh number and the magnetic Prandtl number leads to much more dipolar oscillating case with APERIODIC reversals

 Figure 4: (ae035p1t40r2000000m4n2N3) A period of relaxation oscillations of convection in the case $\eta = 0.35$ , P = 1, $\tau = 4 \times 10^4$ , $R = 2 \times 10^7$ , n = 2, $N\rho = 3$ , and four-fold azimuthal symmetry.
-The left halves of each plot show lines of constant $\bar{u}{\varphi}$ in a meridional cut and the right halves streamlines, $r\partial{\varphi}v =$ constant, in the equatorial plane.
+The left halves of each plot show lines of constant $\bar{u}{\varphi}$ in a meridional cut and the right halves streamlines, $r\partial{\varphi}v = \text{constant}$ , in the equatorial plane.
 The separation in time is 0.02.

 Figure 5: (ae035p1t40r2000000m4n2N3) Time series of energy densities of convection in the case plotted in 4.
 Red, blue and green lines indicate $\overline{E}t$ , $\overline{E}t$ , $\overline{E}p$ , respectively. $\overline{E}p$ smaller by more than an order of magnitude than the other energy densities and has not been plotted for this reason.
 The three dotted vertical lines indicate the time instances where the snapshots in figure 4 are taken.

-Dipolar Oscillations and benchmarks The benchmark case is oscillatory and shows nice dipolar oscillations as illustrated in figure 10 (ben3.ae035p2t40r2500000m2p2n2N3) Dipolar oscillations in thin shells a.mv.e065p1t2r1200000m1p5N2 - Plot a sequence near t=85.
+(ae035p1t40r1500000m4p4n2N3)